-I know that my body is a sacred gift from my Savior but in the depths of my eating disorder I did not give a care.
-I hated everything about it and needed to change it.
-I was convinced that everything in my life would get better if I lost weight.
-Now that I have gone through treatment and am on the recovery path.
-I realize that those are lies that my eating disorder tells me.
+I know that my body is a sacred gift from my Savior but in the depths of my eating disorder and self hatred I couldn’t care less.
+I was convinced that everything in my life would get better if I had more self control and lost weight.
+Now that I have gone through treatment and am on the recovery path, I realize that those are lies that my eating disorder tells me.

 I have to be honest, I still do not like my body… but I don’t always hate it anymore.
 Instead I focus on aspects about my body that I do appreciate.
 At one point during treatment they made me stay in wheel chair all day for health reasons.
 Thank goodness it was only for a day because it was awful!
 Truly awful!
 I had to be pushed around by a care technician all day.
 I was confined to one seat all day long which made it awkward to eat at the dining table, relax during free time, and even go to the bathroom.
 I once got left after our short sacrament service at the center when the technician forgot me!
 I was stranded there, like hello?
 Anybody out there?
 I wasn’t kidding when I said it was no fun.

-Every single day I still struggle with my body and in some ways, I always will.
-I try to remember that it is a sacred gift that was created for me so that I could have an earthly experience here and now.
+Appreciating my body is still and every day struggle that I usually loose.
+But, I try to remember that it is a sacred gift that was created for me so that I could have an earthly experience here and now.
 I need my body.
-And knowing that can sometimes help me be grateful for it and the Savior who created it.
+And knowing that can sometimes help me be more grateful for it and the Savior who created it.

 Read Day 3 of the 12 Days of CHRISTmas by clicking HERE